What is a typical expat home or apartment like in Manzanillo?

 - What should I pack when moving to Manzanillo?

-- What are healthcare services like in Manzanillo?
+- What is life like in Manzanillo?

 - What are medical services in Manzanillo like?